SwarupamBarua/SwarupamBarua/README.md

   "Without data, you're just another person with an opinion."
-—— William Edwards Deming (the father of the total quality management movement)
+—— William Edwards Deming (Father of the Total Quality Management Movement)

 <!---
 SwarupamBarua/SwarupamBarua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.